BelNeuroCoding/NeuroMaps/ReadMe.md

 2. Export processed data for multi-experiment analysis via **Save → Save Data**

 ![](media/demo_save_data.gif)

+3. CSV data for specific plots may be exported by hovering over the figure and clicking on the left-most 'download' button.
+A helper text indicating CSV export will appear when you hover on it.

 ⚠️ **Warnings:**
 - Saving all metadata comes at the cost of subsequent computation power and storage space